 The Environmental Agency in a September press release reminds people to check fuel tanks for leaks.
 They say, “Oil is poisonous to fish and other wildlife and smothers plants and just 2 litres of oil could seriously pollute the volume of fresh water needed to fill an Olympic-size swimming pool.”
-That’s not much oil.
+That’s not much oil at all!

 The agency says that people should not buy more oil than is necessary and tanks should be kept in good condition.
 They recommend inspecting the tanks once per week.
 Below we give some specific items to look for and specific maintenance tasks to carry out.

 Bunded fuel tanks are designed to contain spillage, but will only do so if properly maintained.
 Even the best tanks will develop problems if maintenance is neglected.

 Most bunded fuel tanks come with a guarantee.
 You can extend the life of your tank even longer than that with proper maintenance.
 But even during the maintenance period it is necessary to properly maintain the tank to prevent damaging heaters and the fleet with dirty fuel, to reduce the risk of a fire or spill, and to remove any rain water that might have seeped into the tank.

 Because of harsh environmental conditions, overfilling, dirt and dust, vandalism and accidents, it is necessary to periodically carry out a tank inspection and check for damage.
 Check the overfill protection device.
 Check the shutoff valves.
 These valves should be locked to protect against vandals.

 It’s also necessary to make sure that any stickers or other instructions like “open” or “close” or the number to call is case of a spill are not smudged or rubbed off so that people can still read them.